Velocidex/velociraptor-docs/content/vql_reference/parsers/olevba/_index.md

 Arg | Description | Type
 ----|-------------|-----
-file|A list of filenames to open as OLE files.|list of string (required) accessor|The accessor to use.|string max_size|Maximum size of file we load into memory.|int64
+file|A list of filenames to open as OLE files.|list of OSPath (required) accessor|The accessor to use.|string max_size|Maximum size of file we load into memory.|int64